To the Moon and Back (Savage Garden song): Music videos

 There have been three different music videos for the song.
 The first, accompanying the Australian release of the song, was directed by Catherine Caines and Chris Bentley, and was shot in black and white.
 This version features Hayes and Jones performing on what appears to be a space vessel, whilst a female passenger watches.
-A version of the video accompanied by a dance remix of the track was also released.

 The second, accompanying the United States and original United Kingdom release of the song, was directed by Nigel Dick, and features Darren and Daniel performing in an apartment in Malibu whilst a female records the performance.
-It was filmed between April 17 and 18, 1997.
+It was filmed between 17 and 18 April 1997.
 This American video features Hayes with long hair.

-The third version was filmed in New York, and features a sad-looking teenage girl traveling by the metro to meet her friends (apparently other misfits like herself).
+The third version was filmed in New York and features a sad-looking teenage girl traveling by the metro to meet her friends (apparently other misfits like herself).
 This video features Hayes with short hair, and is the most well-known of the three versions.
+A version of the video accompanied by a dance remix of the track was also released, which included some footage of the second video.